-Two school counselors assigned to Hill Creek two days each a week.
+A school counselor assigned to Hill Creek four days of the week.
 We are also able to offer mental health professional services to the children of military families through an on-site military counselor who works with students two days a week.
 Rady Children's Hospital also offers services one day a week to Medi-Cal eligible students.
 Second Step lessons are offered to all grade levels monthly to support character development.
+Thrively is also a resource used to proactively support middle school students character building lessons.
 The staff of Hill Creek identifies students with mental health needs.
 These students and their families receive assistance through the Student Success Team.
 The staff of Hill Creek implements the EDCR Incident Crisis Response Plan for "suicide" in cases where a student exhibits specific characteristics.
 In incidences of possible suicide, school/district psychologist, site counselor, or police crisis response units shall be contacted.